 Hi, I’m Ally and I am the creator of Silently Surviving Souls.

-I was diagnosed with anxiety and depression in 2012 while I was serving in the Texas McAllen Mission for the LDS Church.
+I was diagnosed with anxiety and depression in 2012 while I was serving in the Texas McAllen Mission for The Church of Jesus Christ of Latter-Day Saints.
 I came home after serving for 11 months (the length that you are called to serve is 18 months) because it became more than I could handle as a missionary.
 I felt alone and a little bit alienated because I came home earlier than planned.
 But one thing that really helped me was being able to relate to others who had also come early or who also had a mental illness.
 I felt solace and comfort in knowing that I wasn’t alone.

 That eventually led to the creation of Silently Surviving Souls, where I share stories about mental illness, infertility, loss, divorce, inter-faith marriage, and addiction.
 I share these stories for multiple reasons, some of them being: